OpenMPT/openmpt/README.md

     If you don't want this, comment out `#define MPT_WITH_ASIO` in the file `common/BuildSettings.h`.

-    The ASIO SDK can be downloaded automatically on Windows 7 or later with 7-Zip installed by just running the `build/download_externals.cmd` script.
+    The ASIO SDK can be downloaded automatically on Windows 7 or later by just running the `build/download_externals.cmd` script.

     If you do not want to or cannot use this script, you may follow these manual steps instead: